PROMPT PAYMENTS REQUIREMENTS

 The payments office has increased their payment runs from a fortnightly basis to a weekly basis in order to pay as many invoices within the 15 day timeframe as possible.

 Where a department or budget holder has a dispute in relation to an invoice, the query should be raised with the supplier as soon as possible.
 The fifteen day payment limit will commence following the date of resolution of the query.
-Please reference any disputes and the date of resolution of the dispute on the invoice, before forwarding to the payments office for payment.

 Prompt Payments Interest

 There will be no change in the calculation of prompt payment interest.
 This reduction in the payment period is an administrative change only and prompt payment interest will not accrue until 30 days has passed.